F-1 and J-1 students must maintain full-time enrollment to keep their visa status active throughout their program of study in the United States.

 Undergraduate/Graduate Pathways – 12 credits per term

-Graduate – 9 credits per term (Note: Graduate assistants may be required to enroll for more than 9 credits per term and should follow the enrollment policies set by the Graduate School and/or their department.)
+Graduate – 9 credits per term (6 required on campus) Note: Graduate assistants may be required to enroll for more than 9 credits per term and should follow the enrollment policies set by the Graduate School and/or their department

-No more than one course (3 credits) of distance (E-campus) or online education can count toward full-time enrollment per term.
+No more than 3 credits of distance (E-campus) or online education can count toward full-time enrollment per term

-Fully‐admitted international students to OSU who have NOT previously been enrolled as a full‐time student in the U.S. are encouraged to enroll full‐time with OSU their first term before requesting permission to participate in the DPP.
+Fully‐admitted students are encouraged to enroll full‐time with OSU in their first term before requesting permission to participate in the DPP.

 Sponsored Students should seek written approval from their sponsor before applying for the DPP or Concurrent Enrollment.

-If you have an OSU tuition remission scholarship (ICSP, International Provost, OIS, etc.), consult with the Office of International Services (OIS) in University Plaza.
+If you have an OSU tuition remission scholarship (ICSP, International Provost, OIS, etc.), consult with the International Scholarships coordinator.

-Deadline to apply for the DPP is typically 3 weeks prior to the beginning of each term.
+Deadline is typically 3 weeks prior to the beginning of each term.